formtify-tuan/reftf-NLWeb/README.md

 - The code for the core service -- handling a natural language query on how this can be extended / customized.
 - Connectors to some of the popular LLMs and vector databases.
-- Tools for adding data in schema.org jsonl, RSS, etc. to a vector database of choice.
+- Tools for adding data in schema.org JSONL, RSS feeds or corporate documents to a vector database of choice.
 - A web server front end for this service.
 The service, being small enough runs in the web server.
 - A simple UI for enabling users to issue queries via this web server.